1. What is the legal framework governing bribery in Italy?

 2. What constitutes a bribe?

-Pursuant to ICC, a bribe may consist of a financial or other advantage given or received etc., by or to a public official with the intention of inducing or rewarding the improper performance of a relevant function or activity.
+Pursuant to ICC, a bribe may consist of an undue financial or other advantage that may be offered, given or received etc., by or to a public official with the intention of inducing or rewarding either the performance of the latter’s own public duty or the improper performance of a relevant public function or activity.

 The term advantages in relation to bribery has a broad meaning and can include any sort of benefit for the recipient, either material or moral, monetary or in kind.

-The ICC does not provide for any monetary criteria or thresholds of value for the money or benefits given to public officials.
+The ICC does not provide for any monetary criteria or thresholds of value for the money or benefits to amount to the criminal offence, when offered, received or given to a public official.
 Therefore, even a small amount of money or a benefit of very low value may be considered a bribe.

 3. What are the principal offences under this legal framework?